CompGenomeLab/replicationRepair/workflow/report/figureS5.rst

-**Supplementary Figure 5:** The effect of chromatin states along with replication timing on repair.
+**Supplementary Figure 5:**
+Chromosome-wide profiles of replication timing and repair.
-Same as Figure 3 except that the repair of (6-4)PPs was presented.
-Replicate A and B are combined.
+Replication timing profiles are shown for chromosome 1 and 19 until 50 Mb.
+Profiles are colored by the local ratio of **(A)** normalized repair rate and **(B)** Early/Late S phase normalized repair rate of CPD 12 minutes samples.